Collaborative Learning for Cyberattack Detection in Blockchain Networks: Introduction

-To the best of our knowledge, there are only few works that consider to use the real blockchain traffic, e.g., try to generate artificial data or try to create data to simulate an attack for blockchain networks to train ML models such as~\cite{kim2021anomaly, liu2021lstm, cao2021blockchain}.
+To the best of our knowledge, there are only few works that consider using the real blockchain traffic, e.g., try to generate artificial data or try to create data to simulate an attack for blockchain networks to train ML models such as~\cite{kim2021anomaly, liu2021lstm, cao2021blockchain}.
 Specifically, in~\cite{kim2021anomaly} the authors proposed a method to collect blockchain traffic data.
 First, they captured traffic samples from a public Bitcoin node and used them as the normal network data.
 Then, for the malicious traffic data, the authors performed DoS and Eclipse attacks on a target device (this device was created to become a node in the Bitcoin network).
 After that, the collected data was used to train an autoencoder deep learning model.
 This solution showed an accuracy of attack detection up to 99\%.
 In~\cite{liu2021lstm}, the authors used a public dataset and a private dataset from their testbed.
 Then, they proposed to use a Long Short-Term Memory Network (LSTM) to learn the properties of normal samples in the datasets.
 After that, they deployed a Condition Generative Adversarial Networks (CGAN) model to generate the artificial Low-rate Distributed DoS (LDDoS) attack samples for their blockchain dataset.
 The results showed the accuracy of classification up to 93\%.
-In addition, in~\cite{cao2021blockchain}, the authors performed a DDoS attack namely Link Flood Attack (LFA) on a the simulation Ethereum network and collected the traceroute records of the network in both normal and attack behaviors.
+In addition, in~\cite{cao2021blockchain}, the authors performed a DDoS attack namely Link Flood Attack (LFA) on a simulation Ethereum network and collected the traceroute records of the network in both normal and attack behaviors.
 After that, the authors used the Recurrent Neural Network (RNN) to analyze the traceroute records to identify the attacks in the network.
 The results showed that the attack detection rate can achieve nearly 99\%.
+In~\cite{ramanan2021blockchain}, the authors developed a framework based on blockchain to detect only one specific attack, i.e., replay attacks, for a power system.
+Moreover, in~\cite{hu2019collaborative}, the authors proposed using blockchain and the Support Vector Machine (SVM) to detect cyberattacks for multimicrogrid systems.
+Thus, we develop a decentralized learning model that can detect different types of attacks (i.e., Denial of Service (DoS), BP, and FoT) for blockchain-based systems.